 Parkway Lane is a family owned business operated by Nelson, Rebecca, and their son, Ben Allison.
 Nelson & Rebecca grew up in Asheville and were high school sweethearts who lived only a block away from each other.
 They married just before they both graduated from UNC-G, Rebecca with a BS in Economics /Business Administration and Nelson with a Master of Fine Arts in Acting/Directing.

 Rebecca went on to develop a very successful career with state government attaining the position of Asheville Area Appraiser for the Department of Transportation…(the first woman to ever hold that position).
 Now retired from that position, she takes the same pride of workmanship and 110% effort to prepare a pleasant environment for her guests here at Parkway Lane.
 Nelson taught college for five years and sold real estate during the summer months.
 Eventually he went full time into real estate and started his own commercial real estate company…The Allison Company in Raleigh, NC where he was the first broker to market office condos.
-Ben is the eldest of two boys, his brother Brian lives in Japan with his wife Hitomi.
+Ben is the eldest of two boys.
 Ben is one of those rare individuals that live in the moment with no regrets of the past or anxiety of the future.
 Always willing to help anyone in need of help.
 The Allisons live in the stone house on the hill overlooking the cabins so if a guest has a problem someone is nearby to help.

 II.
 History of Parkway Lane: (by Owner Nelson Allison)